 I’m looking at my gold wedding band.

-Its gold was created in a supernova explosion billions of years ago.
+Glittering gold created in a supernova explosion billions of years ago.

 How did it get to my finger?